 Your driver license is valid for 5 years and will expire on your birthday or 30 days after your birthday if you are turning 21.
 You may renew the license anytime up to 180 days before it expires (unless you will be turning 21).
-You will be required to take a vision test.
-If the driver license you surrender is expired, a knowledge test will be required.
+You will be required to take a vision test when renewing.
+If the driver license you surrender is expired, a knowledge test will also be required.
 Drivers of foreign countries will be issued a license for the duration of their legal stay based on U.S. Citizenship and Immigration Services documents provided at license issuance, not to exceed 5 years.

-NEW IN 2014!
-Effective July 1, 2014, driver license renewals, duplicates, and the upgrade of a restricted minor's permit may be done online.
+SKIP THE TRIP, APPLY ONLINE: Effective July 1, 2014, driver license renewals, duplicates and the upgrade of a restricted minor's permit may be done online.
 For more information go to www.dps.sd.gov/licensing/driver\licensing.